-SAP have had the right to audit their customers for over 20 years but Gartner have noticed a sudden rise in the amounts of requests they are seeing, from 7% of organizations receiving a request in 2009 to 19% in 2012.
+SAP have had the right to audit their customers for over 20 years but research shows a sudden rise in the amounts of requests they are seeing, from 7% of organizations receiving a request in 2009 to 19% in 2012.
 Like all software vendors, their main objective is to ensure their customers are compliant, but as they’re a commercial business like everyone else, they may also see a revenue opportunity (not uncommon for any vendor).
 Once you have received your 30 day notice (more likely to be d...
 [More]

 As we all know software audits can be challenging to deal with and with them on the rise there is now more chance of your organization receiving more than one request each year.
 There’s also a good chance that one of those requests will be from Adobe as it is currently in the top three vendors most likely to conduct an audit.
 Recently Adobe has audited a higher proportion of its customers than other vendors with similar revenue, but why?
 Like all other vendors, Adobe sees resolving noncompliance...
 [More]